GRV96/repr_rw/README.md

 type.
 For this purpose, the user must provide the necessary import statements to `read_reprs` as character strings.

-The imported classes' package or module must be accessible for importation.
+The imported classes' module or package must be importable.
 It is the case for standard and installed packages.
-For classes from other sources, the path to their package's or module's parent directory must be included in list `sys.path`.
+For classes from other sources, the path to their module's or package's parent directory must be included in list `sys.path`.
 If paths are provided to generator `read_reprs`, it adds them to `sys.path`, performs the imports and removes the added paths from `sys.path`.
 If, instead, you modify `sys.path` yourself, you should not provide paths to `read_reprs`.

-However, if a package or module has been imported before `read_reprs` does so, including its parent path in `sys.path` is not required.
-Dictionary `sys.modules` stores imported packages and modules for reuse, which makes them available in all modules.
+However, if a module or package has been imported before `read_reprs` is executed, including its parent path in `sys.path` is not required.
+Dictionary `sys.modules` stores imported modules and packages for reuse, which makes them importable in all modules.
 Be careful when benefitting from this feature.
 Otherwise, `read_reprs` may raise a `ModuleNotFoundError`.

+Library `syspathmodif`, a dependency of `repr_rw`, offers function `sm_contains`, which indicates whether `sys.modules` contains the module or package whose name is given as argument.
+If `sm_contains` returns `True`, you can import the concerned module or package without adding its parent path to `sys.path`.

 ### Dependencies